 Standalone Revenue from Operations | 242 | 275 | +14% |

-Conversely, exports faced strong headwinds, declining 22% YoY to ₹63 crores.
-This dip is a direct consequence of the global market slowdown and geopolitical uncertainties, impacting demand in key overseas markets.
-The management’s strategic focus on the Indian market seems to be a timely and effective decision given these global dynamics.
+Conversely, the exports business faced strong headwinds, declining 22% YoY to ₹63 crores.
+This slump reflects the ongoing global market slowdown and geopolitical uncertainties, which have softened demand in key overseas markets.
+The management’s commentary in the earnings call reinforced this, stating that their strategic decision in 2021 to prioritize the domestic market has proven fruitful.
+This shift towards home turf is a significant positive change that insulates IFGL from some global volatility.

 Standalone Performance: